fariduddinghani/pagarmangkok/content/_index.md

       ![](/images/pagarmangkok.png)

       Pagarmangkok is an illustrator based in Indonesia.
-I work mainly with gouache, ink, and watercolors.
-Here you can see my artwork and can buy sort of my works such as book covers, posters, t-shirts, and book making.
+He work mainly with gouache, ink, and watercolors.
+Here you can see her artwork and can buy sort of her works such as book covers, posters and upcycle book sewing.
     section_id: ''
     title: ''
     type: heroblock